-- (1) The information as to the residency and principal occupation, not being within the knowledge of the Company, has been furnished by the respective Directors individually. - (2) The information as to common shares beneficially owned, or controlled or directed, directly or indirectly, not being within the knowledge of the Company, has been furnished by the respective Directors individually. - (3) In addition to the common shares of the Company held by Clive Johnson as noted in the table above, Mr. Johnson is also a trustee of an incentive plan (the "B2Gold Incentive Plan") that holds 2,705,000 common shares of the Company.
-The common shares are held pursuant to a declaration of trust dated June 29, 2007 between the Company and the trustees, which was established, prior to the Company becoming a reporting issuer, to hold common shares of the Company purchased by the trustees to be allocated to directors, officers, employees and service providers of the Company as determined by the trustees. - (4) Member of the Audit Committee. - (5) Member of the Compensation Committee. - (6) Member of the Corporate Governance and Nominating Committee. - (7) Member of the Health, Safety, Environmental and Social Committee. - (8) Member of the Disclosure Committee. - (9) 600,000 of these Common Shares are held through the Barry D. Rayment and Celia M. Rayment Trust, of which Mr. Rayment is a trustee.
+- (1) The information as to the residency and principal occupation, not being within the knowledge of the Company, has been furnished by the respective directors individually. - (2) The information as to common shares beneficially owned, or controlled or directed, directly or indirectly, not being within the knowledge of the Company, has been furnished by the respective directors individually. - (3) In addition to the common shares of the Company held by Clive Johnson as noted in the table above, Mr. Johnson is also a trustee of an incentive plan (the "B2Gold Incentive Plan") that holds 1,705,000 common shares of the Company.
+The common shares are held pursuant to a declaration of trust dated June 29, 2007 between the Company and the trustees, which was established, prior to the Company becoming a reporting issuer, to hold common shares of the Company purchased by the trustees to be allocated to directors, officers, employees and service providers of the Company as determined by the trustees. - (4) Member of the Audit Committee. - (5) Member of the Compensation Committee. - (6) Member of the Corporate Governance and Nominating Committee. - (7) Member of the Health, Safety, Environmental, Security, and Social Committee. - (8) Member of the Disclosure Committee.